derivia/study-notes/notes/WEB.md

 #### Relational Databases

-Learn about relational databases and how to use them.

 * [ ] [Wikipedia - Relational database](https://en.wikipedia.org/wiki/Relational_database)
 * [ ] [Relational database](https://searchdatamanagement.techtarget.com/definition/relational-database)
 * [ ] [Everything you need to know about (Relational) Databases](https://dev.to/lmolivera/everything-you-need-to-know-about-relational-databases-3ejl)